 In any case, heat styling is pretty damaging to your hair, so try not to heat-style your hair too often.

 What shampoo should you use?

-Citrus Fresh Shampoo will cut through the build up of dirt, oils and product for a fresh feeling that lasts.
+Instant Oil Control Shampoo will cut through the build-up of dirt, oils and product for a fresh feeling that lasts.